appsmithorg/appsmith/CONTRIBUTING.md

 File your feature request through GitHub Issues using the [Feature Request](https://github.com/appsmithorg/appsmith/issues/new?assignees=Nikhil-Nandagopal&labels=&template=----feature-request.md&title=%5BFeature%5D) template.

 #### 📝 Improve the documentation
-In the process of shipping features quickly, we often forget to keep our [Documentation](https://docs.appsmith.com) up to date.
-You can help by suggesting improvements to our documentation.
-Read our [Documentation Contribution Guide]()
+In the process of shipping features quickly, we often forget to keep our docs up to date.
+You can help by suggesting improvements to our documentation or helping with one of our many [documentation issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3ADocumentation).
+Read our [Documentation Contribution Guide]() to get started!

-#### 💥 Fix a bug
+#### ⚙️ Close a Bug / Feature Request
-We welcome contributions that help make appsmith bug free.
-Check our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22+label%3A%22Bug%22) & [begin contributing](#code-contribution)
+We welcome contributions that help make appsmith bug free & improve the experience of our users.
+Check our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) & [begin contributing](#code-contribution)

-#### ⚙️ Build a feature
-Being a horizontal platform, we have a never ending list of [feature requests](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3AEnhancement) that you can contribute to.
-Get started with our [contribution section](#code-contribution)

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.